RSPS22/dealfinder/README.md

 # Deal Finder App

-Hosted version for Render deployment.
+Minimal working example for deployment on Render.